 Step 1: Introduction to Gemology

-Many gemological formulas contain elements grouped in parentheses, for example (Fe, Mg).
+Many gemological formulas contain elements grouped in parentheses with commas, for example (Fe, Mg).
 This indicates that either iron (Fe) or magnesium (Mg), or both, may occupy a specific position in the crystal structure.
 The element listed first within a parenthesis is the one present in a greater amount on the structural site.
 In some cases this determines the species!

 For example, amblygonite is (Li, Na) Al (PO4) (F, OH).

 However, if the formula reads (Li, Na) Al (PO4) (OH, F), we have a new species, montebrasite, in which hydroxyl (OH) exceeds fluorine (F).

 Furthermore, if the formula is (Na, Li) Al (PO4) (OH, F), then sodium (Na) exceeds lithium (Li).
 Thus, we class the mineral as yet another species, natromontebrasite.* Obviously, the degree of complexity associated with solid solutions can be very great.
 Any substitution of elements on a crystallographic structural site may (or may not) have an effect on physical properties.